wswmsword/navbar-153/README_EN.md

 Features include:

 - 🍯 Smooth transition animation
-- 🎹 Keyboard navigation.
+- 🎹 Keyboard navigation
-- ♿️ Assistive devices navigation.
+- ♿️ Assistive devices navigation
-- 🎨 Highly customizable.
+- 🎨 Highly customizable
+- 📱 Mobile-friendly design
+- 🚀 Excellent developer experience

-You can open [the demo link](https://wswmsword.github.io/examples/hanav/en) to see how it works.
+You can open [the demo link](https://wswmsword.github.io/examples/hanav/en) to see how hanav performs on different screen sizes.

 <details>
 <summary>In Chrome, you can enable the 'Show a quick highlight on the focused object' accessibility feature to visually track the focus movement of components.</summary>